Manufactured Home Loans: What To Know Before You Apply

 Key Takeaways

-- A manufactured home loan is financing for a factory-built home, and the right loan type depends heavily on whether the home is real property or personal property.
+- A manufactured home loan can help you buy or refinance a manufactured home, but the financing path depends heavily on whether the home is classified as real property or personal property.

 A manufactured home loan helps you buy or refinance a manufactured home, sometimes along with the land it sits on.

-But your odds of approval does depend on more than just your income and credit in a manufactured home loan.
-They also depend on the home’s setup, including how it was built, titled, installed, and how it's legally classified.
+Your approval path depends on more than income and credit.
+It also depends on the home’s setup, including how it was built, titled, installed and legally classified.

-A home that qualifies for a conventional or government-backed mortgage usually needs very different property characteristics than a home financed as personal property on leased land.
+A home that qualifies for a conventional loan or government-backed mortgage usually needs different property characteristics than a home financed as personal property on leased land.

 Manufactured Home Loan Basics

-Manufactured, Mobile, And Modular Are Not The Same
+Manufactured, Mobile And Modular Homes Are Not The Same

 Main Types Of Manufactured Home Financing